gargpriyank/ibmcloud-iac-examples/iac-example-2/README.md

   and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 - (Optional) Install OpenShift CLI (OC) from OpenShift console by clicking ? button on the top right corner and selecting Command Line Tools option.

-> For OpenShift clusters on VPC Gen 2, the IBM Cloud Terraform provider must be version 1.8.0 or later.
-This example is using Terraform version
+> The IBM Cloud Terraform provider must be version 1.8.0 or later.
+This example is using Terraform version 0.12.0.
-> 0.12.0.

 Executing these commands you are validating part of these requirements: